 This archipegalo has fantastic white sand beaches and turquoise lagoons that have a real secluded feel, and is much less overbuilt compared to Bora Bora.

-However if you have an image in your head of a tropical island getaway that includes sipping cocktails from a coconut, and spending more time sunbathing at a high-end resort than anything else, then Bora Bora will be better.
+However if you have an image in your head of a tropical island getaway that includes sipping cocktails from a coconut, and spending more time sunbathing at a high-end resort or overwater bungalow than anything else, then Bora Bora will be better.